rmsrosa/UnitfulAssets.jl/README.md

 Let us see some examples using `UnitfulCurrencies.jl`.

-### Cost of a product
+### Cost of production

-As an example, let us say we have a product P that depends on two other products, P₁ and P₂, whose costs C₁ and C₂ are given as
+As an example, let us say we have a product P that depends on four materials, whose costs C₁, ...
+C₂ are given as

 ```julia
 julia> using Unitful